 ‘Fire burn and cauldron bubble’: what are the conjunctural effects on English teacher professional memories, identities and narratives?

+Paul Tarpey

+This article explores how circumstances in different conjunctures influence the types of narrative, working practice and ‘Professional Memory’ (PM) that English teachers construct.
+It is argued that the circumstances in which teachers begin their careers help to formulate attitudes, values and missions that remain potent over long periods.
+Examining these phenomena from a collectivist perspective makes it possible to uncover the valued ways of working and conceptions of ‘English’ that different generations hold through PM.
+These memories can provide much needed, alternative accounts of the subject that are both informative and instructive.
+Here, I concentrate on the PM of one generation of English teachers who began in a distinctive conjuncture – 1965-1975.

+Keywords: Professional memory; conjunctures; history of English teaching; collective memory; life history

 Introduction

-Starting a career as an English teacher in particular contexts can provide resources (memories, values, identities, discourses and practices) that remain with practitioners throughout their careers.
+Starting as an English teacher in particular contexts can provide resources (memories, values, identities, discourses and practices) that remain with practitioners throughout their careers.
 The alignment of different historical, social, cultural and political circumstances, in specific ‘conjunctures’ (Althusser, 1969), provides distinctive opportunities to develop practice and professional identity.
-Circumstances in the 1960s and 1970s provided opportunities for some English teachers to be agentive and creative in their approach to the job (see for example Dixon, 1991; Goodson and Medway 1990; Burgess and Hardcastle, 2000; Ball, Kenny & Gardiner, 1990).
-Current circumstances encourage homogeneity in practice and professional identity which makes it difficult to initiate and sustain alternative practices.
-I argue that by investigating the ‘Professional Memory’ (PM) of English teaching in different periods it is possible to provide practitioners with alternative accounts of practice, attitudes and missions by recovering vital experience.
+Circumstances in the 1960s and 1970s provided opportunities for some English teachers to be agentive and creative in their approach to the job (see Dixon, 1991; Goodson and Medway 1990; Burgess and Hardcastle, 2000; Ball, Kenny & Gardiner, 1990).
+Current circumstances encourage homogeneity in practice and professional identity, making it difficult to initiate and sustain alternative practices.
+By investigating the ‘Professional Memory’ (PM) of English teaching in different periods it is possible to provide practitioners with alternative accounts of practice, attitudes and missions by recovering vital experience.
 Through this experience today’s English teachers might be energised into critically confronting professional contexts in existing circumstances.

-In this piece I want to explore the lasting influence of English teachers’ early experience and professional development in a particular historical period – 1965-1975.
-I have interviewed English teachers who began their careers in this conjuncture.
-Their memories demonstrate a strong sense of collective identity formed in this interval.
+In this piece I will explore the lasting influence of English teachers’ early experience and professional development in a particular historical period – 1965-1975.
+I interviewed English teachers who began their careers in this conjuncture.
+Their memories demonstrate a strong collective identity formed in this interval.
 However, the social, cultural and political effects of this conjuncture are not book-ended by these dates and the collective memories also highlight attitudes and values that have remained for whole careers.
-This period was chosen because it is often associated with the development and sedimentation of ‘progressive’ or ‘radical’ ideas and practices in English teaching (for example Shayer, 1972; Grace, 1978; Ball et al, 1990; Dixon 1991; Burgess & Hardcastle, 2000; Medway et al 2014).
+This period was chosen because it is often associated with the development and sedimentation of ‘progressive’ or ‘radical’ ideas and practices in English teaching (see Shayer, 1972; Grace, 1978; Ball et al, 1990; Dixon 1991; Burgess & Hardcastle, 2000; Medway et al 2014).
 Therefore it is useful to think of this conjuncture as a particular ‘cauldron’ in which radical understandings of English teaching were fertilised and fomented.
-The informants in this study refer to various periods in their careers where the ‘cauldron effect’ of this conjuncture remains explicitly evident – their early experiences form the basis for future action.
-This ‘cauldron effect’ also seems to have provided the informants with skills and resources to generate agentive narratives that have allowed them to critically re-position themselves in different conjunctures throughout their careers (Goodson, 2013).
+The informants in this study refer to various periods in their careers where the ‘cauldron effect’ of this conjuncture remains explicitly evident – early experience forms the basis for future action.
+This ‘cauldron effect’ also seems to have provided the informants with skills and resources to generate agentive narratives, allowing them to critically re-position themselves in different conjunctures throughout their careers (Goodson, 2013).